napudumaran/Learning-Documentation-and-Projects/notes/expanded/Steam_Install_Explained.md

 - `~` is the shorthand for our home directory.
 Typically this is home/YourUsernameHere.
 This is the default home directory for linux users.
 - `&&` runs two commands in sequence — only running the second command `wget` if the first command `cd` succeeds
 - `wget` is a command-line tool used to download files from the web.
 People often think of it as “web get” — not its official name, but a helpful memory trick.
-- `https://repo.steampowered.com/steam/archive/stable/steam.gpg` is the official GPG key file path that valve provides to download their repository key.
+- `https://repo.steampowered.com/steam/archive/stable/steam.gpg` is the official GPG key file path that Valve provides to download their repository key.

 This command changes the current directory to your Downloads folder and downloads the key into it.